4 Ways to Transfer Wealth to Children

 3. Crummey Trusts

-Crummey Trusts allow the giver greater control by specifying the age when the child can receive the funds.
-Named after Clifford Crummey, the first successful taxpayer to use this form of trust, a Crummey Trust allows for the parent to make annual gifts (up to the annual gifting exclusion amount) to minor children while also placing limitations on when the child can access the funds.
+Named after Clifford Crummey, the first successful taxpayer to use this form of trust, a Crummey Trust allows for the parent to make contributions for the benefit of their minor children that apply toward the annual gift tax exclusion while also placing limitations on when and how the child can access the funds.

-“The grantor can be creative and include conditional terms or requirements to be met in order for a child to receive distributions,” explains our colleague, Kelly Cruz, a director in strategic planning at Aspiriant.
+Crummey Trusts can also protect assets by allowing the grantor to include conditional terms or requirements to be met in order for a child to receive distributions.

-- You can decide to give a child access to the income and/or principal at an age above the legal state age that applies to UTMAs and UGMAs.
+- You can decide to give a child access to the income and/or principal at an age above the legal state age that applies to UTMA and UGMA accounts.
 The child does not have access to the income on the assets until then.

 - The child has 30 days after the contribution to withdraw and use the assets as they wish.
 However, the kids rarely exercise that right and the assets become part of the trust after that period.